rajkamal-github/rtm-devspace-linux/linux-essentials.md

 # Absolute and relative paths

-## absolute path
+## Absolute Path
-full path to the file.
+Absolute path to the file.
 Always begin with the root directory (/)

 ```
 [rajkamal@localhost ~]$ pwd